Reform Party of New York State

 The Reform Party of New York State was the New York branch of the Reform Party of the United States of America.
 The branch was founded in 2000 after the Independence Party of New York, which had been affiliated with the national Reform Party from 1994 to 2000, severed ties with the national party.

 A statewide ballot-access party bearing the Reform Party name, which had a sometimes contentious relationship with the national party, existed from 2015 to 2018.
 It was originally named the Stop Common Core party, referring to the common core educational curriculum.
 Aside from this period, the party has had limited operations in the state, never qualifying for ballot access in its own right and mainly running candidates in multiple number of local elections including that of Mayor of New York City and many state legislators.
-Bill Merrell is the chair of the party.
+Leigh S. Pollet is chair of the party.

 Branch of the national Reform Party

 The national Reform Party was affiliated with the Independence Party of New York from 1996 to 2000, during which time Jack Essenberg was the chair of the Independence Party, but they disaffiliated in 2000.
 The national Reform Party has had a state branch in New York since 2007.
 It did not run any statewide candidates in races between 2007 and 2014, but did get multiple candidates onto the ballot in local elections, most prominently Carl Person, who ran under the Reform Party banner in the 2013 New York City mayoral election.

 The national Reform Party claims five elected officials in the state, three of whom are in Rockland County: one county legislator (Charles J. Falciglia, who is registered as a Republican) and two trustees of the village of Suffern.
 The other two are the town supervisor and a trustee for the town of Lake George.